elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-chemical-formula-for-water-and-how-is-it-represented.md

 url: /learn/chemistry/questions/what-is-the-chemical-formula-for-water-and-how-is-it-represented
 score: -1.0
 related_article1:
-    id: 167132
+    id: 167136
-    title: How does the density of water differ between its liquid and solid states?
+    title: >-
+        How does adhesion in water facilitate interaction with surfaces?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-density-of-water-differ-between-its-liquid-and-solid-states
+    url: /learn/chemistry/questions/how-does-adhesion-in-water-facilitate-interaction-with-surfaces
 related_article2:
-    id: 167130
+    id: 167140
-    title: Describe the atomic arrangement and type of bonds present in a water molecule.
+    title: >-
+        How do hydrogen bonds affect the cohesion and adhesion properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-atomic-arrangement-and-type-of-bonds-present-in-a-water-molecule
+    url: /learn/chemistry/questions/how-do-hydrogen-bonds-affect-the-cohesion-and-adhesion-properties-of-water
 related_article3:
-    id: 167134
+    id: 167137
-    title: Explain the significance of positive and negative charges in water molecules.
+    title: >-
+        Why is water considered a universal solvent and how does it interact with different molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-significance-of-positive-and-negative-charges-in-water-molecules
+    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-how-does-it-interact-with-different-molecules
 related_article4:
-    id: 167137
+    id: 167139
-    title: Why is water considered a universal solvent and how does it interact with different molecules?
+    title: >-
+        What role do hydrogen bonds play in the molecular structure of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-how-does-it-interact-with-different-molecules
+    url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-the-molecular-structure-of-water
 related_article5:
-    id: 167133
+    id: 167135
+    title: >-
-    title: What defines a polar molecule and how does this relate to the structure of H2O?
+        What is cohesion in water and how does it contribute to the formation of raindrops?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-defines-a-polar-molecule-and-how-does-this-relate-to-the-structure-of-h2o
+    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-the-formation-of-raindrops
 ---

 &nbsp;